NVIDIA/hpc-container-maker/docs/getting_started.md

 The HPCCM output is the container specification, so save the output to a file.
 By convention, the container specification files are named `Dockerfile` or `Singularity.def` for Docker and Singularity, respectively.
-To generate a container image, use your prefered container image builder.
+To generate a container image, use your preferred container image builder.

 Using [Docker](https://docs.docker.com/engine/reference/commandline/build/):